GSA/challenges-and-prizes/_historical-challenges/geothermal-design-challenge-2016.md

 judging-end-date: 07/30/2016 12:00 AM
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: Contest entry constitutes agreement to adhere to the rules and stipulations set forth by the contest sponsors.
-Any entrant or entry found to be in violation of any rule will be disqualified.
-Each entrant certifies, through submission to the contest, that the entry is his or her own original creative work and does not violate or infringe the creative work of others, as protected under U.S. copyright law.
-By entering the contest the entrant agrees to hold harmless, DOE GTO and the INL/CAES for all legal and administrative claims, to include associated expenses that may arise from any claims related to his or her submission or its use.
-Entrants retain all copyright and equivalent rights but give DOE GTO and the INL/CAES nonexclusive rights to use their names, likenesses, quotes and submissions for educational publicity and/or promotional purposes.
+rules: '<p>Contest entry constitutes agreement to adhere to the rules and stipulations set forth by the contest sponsors.
+Any entrant or entry found to be in violation of any rule will be disqualified.</p><p>Each entrant certifies, through submission to the contest, that the entry is his or her own original creative work and does not violate or infringe the creative work of others, as protected under U.S. copyright law.
+By entering the contest the entrant agrees to hold harmless, DOE GTO and the INL/CAES for all legal and administrative claims, to include associated expenses that may arise from any claims related to his or her submission or its use.</p><p>    Entrants retain all copyright and equivalent rights but give DOE GTO and the INL/CAES nonexclusive rights to use their names, likenesses, quotes and submissions for educational publicity and/or promotional purposes.
   This includes but is not limited to website display, print materials and exhibits.
 DOE